rowlandcoping/hopes-and-dreams/README.md

 PASSWORD RESET:

-I used the following blog, combined with a great deal of guesswork, to put together the password reset functionality.
+I used the following blog, combined with a great deal of googling and guesswork, to put together the password reset functionality.

 https://medium.com/@stevenrmonaghan/password-reset-with-flask-mail-protocol-ddcdfc190968